Burning Questions at Spring Training Camp

 Who will win the closer’s job?

-Frank Francisco to be the setup man.
-By the time Opening Day rolls around, I actually think it's going to end up being the other way around.
+Back in January, I actually threw my hat into the ring for Jon Rauch to be the closer and Frank Francisco to be the setup man.
+By the time Opening Day rolls around, I actually think it’s going to end up being the other way around.

 Francisco appears to be the better man when it comes to high leverage situations, considering his career percentage for allowing inherited runners to score is a stellar 19 percent.
 All of this evidence aside, my gut tells me the Jays will go with Frankie as the closer anyway.